deepsm007/tools/rh-pre-commit/README.md

 * Set `rh-multi-pre-commit` as the pre-commit hook for all the repos under your home dir
 * Set `rh-multi-pre-commit` as the pre-commit hook by default for all new repos
 * Create a `~/.config/pre-commit/config.yaml` config file for `rh-multi-pre-commit` to enable `rh-pre-commit`
-* Configure `rh-gitleaks` with a 2 year patterns server token
+* Configure `rh-gitleaks` with a 2-year patterns server token
 * Disable `rh-multi-pre-commit` from automatically running local pre-commit hooks defined in a repositories `.pre-commit-config.yaml`.
+* If the `-s` flag is set, it will repeat the above enabling a sign-off in the commit message using commit-msg hooks.

 **Updating:**